 Many bankers reported that that a large problem complicating the loan application process is unrealistic expectations of current banking terms and rates on loans.
 Loan approval is all about risk and how to mitigate it, and rate and structure is a reflection of that.

-“Many people want the pricing of a traditional bank deal with a credit structure of a private equity/angel credit facility without their associated pricing.”
+“Many people want the pricing of a traditional bank deal with a credit structure of an Asset-Based Lender or Alternative Lending Source without their associated pricing.”

 Bankers can’t provide a firm answer on rate, term and structure with only the bare minimum requested financials.
 For a borrower to get the best idea of what rates and terms they can qualify for, they’ll need to do some homework: prepare an accurate, complete financial package to discuss with multiple bankers.
 That being said, the best deal is not always the lowest rate.
 Smaller banks may not be able to compete on rate, but make up for it in spades with a supportive relationship and more flexible terms.